 We first study the use of nearby online interactions as determinants of store sales.
-For that purpose, we set $\gamma = 0$ in Equation (2).
+For that purpose, we set $\gamma = 0$ in Equation (5).
 The results are reported in Table 5.
-Model (1) presents a benchmark model that only incorporates fixed effects for category, week and store.
-As we can see, fixed effects alone lead to a $R^2$ of 0.32, which suggests that cross-category and cross-store heterogeneity, as well as seasonality (cross-week variation), are high in our context.
-Model (2) incorporates the total online traffic for each store and week, in the same way Gallino and Moreno (2014) used online interactions as a driver of store sales.
-In comparison to them, we find that general online traffic is non-significant and does not help predict category-level sales, suggesting that accounting both for store and time variation through fixed effects is sufficient and store-level online traffic simply contains redundant information.
-In contrast, when we consider category-level online interactions in Models (3) and (4), prediction improves steeply, to $R^2 = 0.56 - 0.57$ .
-This implies that categorylevel clicks provide a strong signal about sales.
-Moreover, the coefficient in Model (3) is equal to 1.0307 and highly significant, which suggests that the relationship between (logged) clicks and sales is approximately proportional, i.e., we can write $N{ist} \approx k V{ist}$ .
+Model (1) presents a benchmark model that only incorporates macro category-store fixed effects.
+As we can see, fixed effects alone lead to an R^2 of 0.37, which suggests that cross-category and cross-store heterogeneity are high in our context.
+Model (2) incorporates the total online traffic for each store, in the same way Gallino and Moreno (2014) used online interactions as a driver of store sales.
+In comparison to them, we find that general online traffic is not significant and does not help predict category-level sales, suggesting that accounting for store variation through fixed effects is sufficient and store-level online traffic simply contains redundant information.
+In contrast, when we consider category-level online interactions in Models (3) and (4), the model fit improves steeply, to $R^2 = 0.66 - 0.67$.
+This implies that category-level clicks provide a strong signal about sales.
+Moreover, the coefficient in Model (3) is equal to 1.1857 and is highly significant, which suggests that the relationship between (logged) clicks and sales is approximately proportional.
 In other words, if online clicks increase by 10%, sales also increase by a similar amount.
-Model (4) breaks down clicks into different 'quality grades', by considering separately clicks in which the focal category was the first one in the session (the sequence of categories viewed by the consumer; the first one should be the most important for the consumer), and the clicks in which the focal category was in positions 2 to 4, or 5+.
-We can observe that indeed clicks in the first position have the highest coefficient 0.7435, while later clicks had lower coefficients 0.2336 and 0.0666 (all of them are statistically significant).
+Model (4) breaks down clicks into different 'quality grades', by considering separately clicks in which the focal category was the first one in the session (the sequence of categories viewed by the consumer; the first one should be the most important to the consumer), and the clicks in which the focal category was in positions 2 to 4, or 5+.
+We can observe that indeed clicks in the first position have the highest coefficient 1.0142, whereas later clicks had lower coefficients and lower statistical significance.
 This supports our interpretation that online interactions are a proxy for true consumer interest, and it is revealed especially when it appears early in the online search sequence of the consumer.
-Namely, a 10% increase in first-position of clicks leads to an increase of about 7% of store sales, while a 10% increase in clicks in the fifth position increases sales by less than 1%.
+Namely, a 10% increase in firstposition of clicks leads to an increase of about 10% of store sales, while a 10% increase in clicks in the fifth position increases sales by about 3%.

 We next incorporate the three spill-over variables from Section 4.3 in Models (5)-(8).
-We can see that primary demand $v{ist}$ remains significant and with a coefficient similar to that in Model (3).
-In contrast, $near{ist}$ is insignificant, while $path{ist}$ and $aisle{ist}$ are positive and significant but very small in magnitude.
-The coefficient of $aisle{ist}$ is in fact the largest among the spill-over variables considered, indicating that an increase in interest (online clicks) for neighboring items within an aisle slightly increases sales.
+We can see that primary demand \overline{v}{is} remains significant and with a coefficient similar to that in Model (3).
+In contrast, \overline{near}{is} is insignificant, whereas \overline{path}{is} and \overline{aisle}{is} are positive and significant but very small in magnitude.
+The coefficient of \overline{aisle}{is} is in fact the largest among the spill-over variables considered, indicating that an increase in interest (online clicks) for neighboring items within an aisle slightly increases sales.
 This suggests that spill-over effects are positive but of second-order importance, which is understandable given the functional, non-impulse nature of the categories sold in our home improvement context.
 Another possible interpretation of this result is that webrooming informs a more focused consumer that will spend less time roaming at the store, and therefore, opportunities for cross-selling are diminished.
 Other authors have discussed similar effects of webrooming, see for instance Gao and Su (2017a).